Kafū, aged forty-one.

 My old friend Mr. Imamura Jishichi arrived in Tokyo from Kanazawa.

-I declined, as I was not equal to the task.
+I declined, being unequal to the task.

 May 19th.